josherrickson/workshop-margins/stata_markdown/stata.md

 <</dd_do>>
 ~~~~

-# Slope at specific values
+# Marginal slope at specific values

 ~~~~
 <<dd_do>>